adri326/5dchess-notation/README.md

 For full state hashing:

-  1. Grab the 5DFEN string of all boards, sorting boards by timeline (ascending) and then by turn (ascending)
+  1. Grab the 5DFEN string of all boards.
-  2. Concatenate all of these 5DFEN strings together (keeping the order), stripping any and all whitespaces (including newlines)
+  2. Concatenate all of these 5DFEN strings together (sorting boards by timeline (ascending) first and then by turn (ascending)), stripping any and all whitespaces (including newlines)
   3. Feed the resulting string (encoded as UTF-8) into the MD5 message-digest algorithm
   4. Extract the resulting hash as hexadecimal digits
   5. Convert to UTF-8 string (alphabet characters should be lowercase)